 What Gives a Dog Hiccups?

+Why does my puppy have hiccups?
 Again, the reasons that a dog may end up with the hiccups are very similar to those that impact upon humans.

 - Eating or Drinking Too Quickly.
 Arguably the most common reason for hiccups in any species, eating or drinking too quickly will result in your dog taking in huge lungfuls of air.
 This will irritate their diaphragms as discussed above, and lead to a bout of hiccups.
 This should only last a few moments, and your dog might be completely indifferent – there’s no need to panic and call the vet straight away!